Oral Thrush in Babies—Why Does It Happen?

-If your baby seems cranky or uncomfortable when feeding, take a look in her mouth.
-White patches on the tongue, or anywhere else in the mouth or throat, could mean that a common fungal infection called oral thrush has taken hold.
+If you’re wondering, “Why is my baby’s tongue white?” and your little one also seems cranky or uncomfortable when feeding, they may have oral thrush.
+White patches on the tongue, or anywhere else in the mouth or throat, could signal this common fungal infection.

 But what exactly is oral thrush?
-Read on to learn more about thrush and what might cause it in your baby, how to spot the symptoms, how to treat or prevent this kind of infection, and how oral thrush might affect you if you’re breastfeeding.
+Read on to learn more about thrush in babies, what might cause it, how to spot the symptoms, how to treat or prevent this kind of infection, and how oral thrush might affect you if you’re breastfeeding.

-Thrush is a fungal infection of the mouth that can affect anyone at any age, but it's especially common in small babies, especially those younger than 6 months.
+Thrush is a fungal infection of the mouth, also known as oral candidiasis, that can affect anyone at any age, but it’s especially common in newborns and infants under 6 months.

 The fungus that causes thrush is a kind of yeast called candida that can live anywhere on the body, even in the mouth and digestive tract.